 Do we need an accessible electricity socket?

+As the sockets are ‘Standard’ 7.4KW Type 2 mounted in either a two or four socket configuration, then most power supply issues should be avoided.
 The suitability of the electricity supply would be clarified at the point of initial survey.
 That being said, it would be helpful if the practicality could be taken into account when considering a particular location.
-Perhaps the chargers could be as near to the power supply you mention as feasible which would help to ensure as short a cable buried as possible.
+Perhaps the chargers could be on the wall of the building supplying the power or as near to the power supply you mention as feasible which would help to ensure as short a cable buried as possible.

 Who owns the equipment once its installed?